metadist/synaplan-ai-support-chat/README.md

 ## Description

 Synaplan AI Support Chat provides an easy way to add intelligent chat functionality to your WordPress website.
 The plugin features a step-by-step wizard that guides you through the setup process, including user registration, configuration, and widget integration.

+This wizard automatically creates a free account on www.synaplan.com !

 ## Features